PratimaAI/agile-project-acit4410/Report_Writing.md

 ### **Architecture**

-The architecture of the autoscaling solution can be summarized as in the below diagram:
+The architecture of the autoscaling solution can be summarized with the below flow chart:
 ![Alt text](screenshots/Flowchart.png)

 Below is the explanation of all the components in detail: